 Sample loans or gifting to fashion journalists and/or other key influencers are two of the most common strategies used by marketing professionals and communication specialists within the fashion and retail industries.

-According to our latest The State of Influencer Marketing 2017 Report, 23% of those surveyed agree with these methods for interacting with opinion leaders.
+And, According to our latest State of Influencer Marketing Report, 94% of those surveyed believe that influencer marketing is extremely effective in driving actual sales.
 Being able to feel physical products and try them on – to “live” the brand by having the items in their own hands – provides influencers with a unique experience that they will share and promote with their audience.
 Additionally, with Western brands expanding into new markets such as China, different ways of effectively promoting new products are emerging such as live-selling – which can drive millions of sales in just seconds.
 This is why a management strategy for all of your samples is so important.

 Nonetheless, in a ‘see now, buy now‘ world, people are becoming more selective with the information they consume as the gap between traditional and digital is closing, and consumers care more about a brand’s values and the way in which they communicate.

 But let’s explore this a bit further.
 What is the advantage of working with physical and digital samples within the scope of your brand’s overall loans or gifting strategy?
 What opportunities do they provide you with?
-Before going any further, we wanted to show you all the information in a simple infographic that summarises the benefits of physical and digital fashion samples.
-Are your seat belts fastened?
+Before going any further, we wanted to show you all the information in a simple infographic that summarizes the benefits of management of physical and digital fashion samples.
 Here we go: